wyhallenwu/carlaRL/README.md

 > need to fix problem of reset environment.
 May using destroy() for all actors

+> solution:
+> use collision to indicate the episode ends.

+> receive warning when destroy sensors: you should firstly sensor.stop()

 - [ ] sample trajectories
 - [ ] replaybuffer